fbpx

 Family: Ranunculaceae

-Ranunculus meristus, the Rough-fruited Buttercup or Spinyfruit Buttercup, is a perennial herb that inhabits damp places and belongs to the Ranunculaceae family.
+Ranunculus meristus, the Rough-fruited Buttercup or Spinyfruit Buttercup, is a perennial herb, to about 50 cm tall with a small spread.

 In the garden